kjoehass/PortalBox-application-V3/README.md

 ```
 cd ${PATH_TO_PROJECT}/portalbox
-sudo cp portal-box.service /etc/systemd/system/portal-box.service
+sudo cp portal-box.service /etc/systemd/system/portalbox.service
-sudo chmod 644 /etc/systemd/system/portal-box.service
+sudo chmod 644 /etc/systemd/system/portalbox.service
 sudo systemctl daemon-reload
-sudo systemctl enable portal-box.service
+sudo systemctl enable portalbox.service
 ```

 ## Known Bugs
-- Starting the service with an invalid config file or and invalid path to a config file fails in odd ways.
+- Starting the service with an invalid config file or an invalid path to a config file fails in odd ways.
 This should be cleaned up.
 - Email messages are hard coded in well code, templates should be used
 	- should be able to configure the location of email template files
+- GMail uses weak certificates which recent raspbian releases reject as invalid.
+We need to configure smtplib to ignore the weak certificates and use only the certificates raspbian find trustworthy (requires Python 3.x).
+- We use a custom spi, we should consider moving to spidev or releasing our verion of spi on PyPi.